 If walking down the street lined by dreadlocked gringos crystals and necklaces sounds like your kind of vibe, you might prefer staying here over Santa Teresa.
 But if you’re not into that scene, a day trip might be a better way to see Montezuma.

 Renting a car is cheap and easy in Costa Rica, and it makes getting between these two towns quite easy.
+Especially if you are traveling with a young family or a baby in Costa Rica, renting a car is the way to go because it will keep the cost down on transportion.

 Below, we're sharing the top things to do in Montezuma.